-With the continued popularity of the Animal Crossing franchise and the growing membership of ACC, the Site Owner, jader201, decided to form two groups designated with the task of brainstorming various ideas for improving the site as well as making these ideas a reality.
+With the continued popularity of the Animal Crossing franchise and the growing membership of ACC, the former Site Owner, jader201, decided to form two groups designated with the task of brainstorming various ideas for improving the site as well as making these ideas a reality.
 These two groups, the Researchers and the Developers, are collectively recognized by these combinable icons which reflect their inter-dependant relationship.

 ACC Researchers can be identified by the icon which is located to the left of their username.